top of page

 (Branch Membership Number B2628)

-Around the coast of Scotland, the water is fantastic!!
-Scotland's seas are full of many varieties of colourful life.
+Around the coast of Scotland, the waters are full of many varieties of amazing and colourful life.
 From the delicate, sensitive Fan-worm to colourful Cuckoo Wrasse and Ballan Wrasse to wary lobsters and inquisitive Seals.
-There are the wrecks of Scapa Flow in the north covered now in marine life, the amazing submarine tunnels and gulleys around St. Abbs and Eyemouth in the south-east, the Moray Firth in the north-east with its whales and dolphins which you might be lucky enough to see, the rugged and fjord-like sea lochs on the west coast where you can nearly always dive regardless of the weather and then there are the Western Isles such as Jura, Skye, Mull, Coll, Tiree, Rhum, Eigg and Muck and finally but by no means least-St.Kilda.
+There are the wrecks of Scapa Flow in Orkney covered now in marine life, the amazing submarine tunnels and gulleys around St. Abbs and Eyemouth in the south-east, the Moray Firth in the north-east with its whales and dolphins which you might be lucky enough to see, the rugged and fjord-like sea lochs on the west coast where you can nearly always dive regardless of the weather and then there are the Western Isles such as Jura, Skye, Mull, Coll, Tiree, Rhum, Eigg and Muck and finally but by no means least-St.Kilda.

 Clydebank Leisure Centre.
 8pm-9pm Wednesday Evenings

-You've probably seen amazing underwater documentaries on the TV made by Sir David Attenborough, Paul Rose, Steve Backshall, Monti Halls, or if you are a more "mature" person, Jacques Cousteau, Hans & Lotte Hass documentaries and "Sea Hunt" with Lloyd Bridges as Mike Nelson.
+You've probably seen the incredible underwater documentaries on TV made by Sir David Attenborough, Paul Rose, Steve Backshall, Monti Halls, or if you are a more "mature" person, Jacques Cousteau, Hans & Lotte Hass documentaries and "Sea Hunt" with Lloyd Bridges as Mike Nelson.
 The waters around Scotland, as well as the whole UK, also contain colourful fish, exotic looking soft corals and curious "still life".

-Our divers regularly visit Loch Long, Loch Fyne, Loch Leven, the Sound of Jura, the Sound of Mull, and the Oban area.
-The east coast around Eyemouth and St Abbs are also fantastic diving areas.
-The Moray coast and the far north-west of Scotland have many brilliant dive locations.
-We have the wrecks of the German High Seas Fleet in Scapa Flow, Orkney, and further north still, the amazing Shetland Islands.
 Of course it doesn't end there.
-Having learned to scuba dive and gained some experience you can explore other great diving areas of the World, such as the Caribbean Sea, the Maldives, the Mediterranean Sea, the Red Sea, the Far East and the Australian Great Barrier Reef plus many other exciting places.
+Having learned to Scuba Dive with Clydebank Sub Aqua Club, and gained some experience, you can explore other great diving areas of the World, such as the Caribbean Sea, the Maldives, the Mediterranean Sea, the Red Sea, the Far East and the Australian Great Barrier Reef plus many other exciting places.

 Diver Emergency: 0345 408 6008 ask for "On Call Hyperbaric Consultant"